-New Vehicles with any mechanical or electrical failures must not be loaded onboard any of the OPERATORS vessels or vessels chartered by OPERATORS.
+Vehicles with any type of failure, including but not limited to: mechanical, electrical/electronic failures, or any signs of leakage, must not be loaded onboard any of the OPERATORS vessels or vessels chartered by OPERATORS.
 These vehicles must remain ashore.
 If malfunction noted during loading operations, it shall be taken ashore and reported to OPERATORS representatives as soon as possible.

-Cargo is to be delivered with only $\frac{1}{4}$ of a tank of fuel.
-The fuel tank of a self-propelled vehicle powered by liquid fuel or LPG may not be more than $\frac{1}{4}$ full.
+Cargo is to be delivered with only 1⁄4 of a tank of fuel.
+The fuel tank of a self-propelled vehicle powered by liquid fuel or LPG may not be more than 50% full.
 Electric vehicles should be following the Alternative fuel vehicles/units (AFV) instructions in Cargo operations chapter.
+Modified engine combustion vehicles and loose/bare wires visible, radiator damages, braking issues, steering Issues.